awslabs/time-addressable-media-store/README.md

 This request will return JSON that will contain the `access_token`.
 Take the value of this token and create the `Authorization` header.
 Pass this header on all requests to the API to be authenticated.

-Currently Authorization is purely handled by which OAuth scopes are assigned to the App Client within Cognito.
-Creating a new client with only `tams-api/read` will result in "read only" access to the API.
+Authorization is handled by the Lambda Authorizer which validates the JWT token and checks that the supplied OAuth scopes match the required scopes for the requested API method.

-### Addtional Storage
+### Additional Storage

 [Version 7](https://github.com/bbc/tams/releases/tag/7.0) of the TAMS API specification introduced new functionality that allows the client to choose between different "storage backends" where available.